What is the XEN® Gel Stent?

 What to expect with the XEN Gel Stent

 If you have been determined to be a good candidate for XEN surgery, it will be performed on an outpatient basis and will take approximately 1 – 2 hours.
 Prior to your procedure, our team will administer anesthetic eye drops to minimize your discomfort.
-A small incision will be made in your cornea for implant placement, and the implant will be inserted using a special surgical injection device.
-When the implant is in place, it creates a channel for fluid to escape and drain, which should lower your intraocular pressure.
 After the placement of your implant, our team of ophthalmologists at our Boca Raton, FL, location will monitor your healing progress and intraocular pressure through several follow-up appointments.
 The implant is designed to remain in your eye permanently.
 If you have further questions about the procedure, please address them with your glaucoma specialist.